adoxa/ansicon/readme.txt

     I make a distinction between "\e[m" and "\e[0;...m".
 Both will restore the original foreground/background colors (and so "0" should be the first parameter); the former will also restore the original bold and underline attributes, whilst the latter will explicitly reset them.
+The environment variable ANSICON_DEF can be used to change the default col- ors (same value as `-m'; setting the variable does not change the cur- rent colors).

     =================